-CyberSecurity – Artificial intelligence becoming a great tool for cybersecurity and infra around.
-AI works well when its software gets trained on a very large data set of cybersecurity devices, network and any information which is useful to conclude anything.
-It aims at detecting anomaly, alert and block.
-Any abnormal pattern is a sign of worry to it.
-Sadly we should not forget that hackers are also using artificial intelligence in cyber attacks that are more advanced and harder to detect.
+CyberSecurity – Artificial intelligence is becoming a great tool for cybersecurity and infrastructural security.
+AI works well when its software gets trained on a very large data set of cybersecurity devices, networks, and any information that is useful to conclude anything.
+It aims at detecting anomalies, alerting, and blocking.
+Any abnormal pattern is a sign of worry.
+Sadly, we should not forget that hackers are also using artificial intelligence in cyberattacks that are more advanced and harder to detect.

 This is the second post in “AI role in CyberSecurity” series by #AILabPage, the first post is available here